 In general, you should consider heavier-weight materials like softshell or wool for very cold climates.
 Many of us can get by with more traditional nylon or polyester blends when our days typically hover around 30 to 50 degrees Fahrenheit.

 What tights should I wear in super-cold wind or rainy weather?
 What tights do I need for mild winter or fall days?

-Water-resistant tights for really wet weather are recommended, and because options exist with very breathable Gore-Tex fabric blends, you won’t be suffering from clammy or soggy legs like you might in, say, a fully waterproof nylon pant.
+Water-resistant tights for really wet weather are recommended, and because options exist with very breathable Gore-Tex fabric blends, such as the Gore Wear R5 Gore-Tex Infinium Tights, you won’t be suffering from clammy or soggy legs as you might in a fully waterproof nylon pant.